— The Council of American Master Mariners, Inc. —

 Emergency Response Infrastructure for Arctic Shipping

-RECOMMEND that the International Maritime Organization require that infrastructure for emergency response be established by nations boarding the Arctic Shipping routes.
-Financing of recourses to be offset by toll and/or tax for ships using the Arctic Passages. and that vessels using Arctic passages provide funding for emergency response infrastructure.
+RECOMMEND that the International Maritime Organization require that infrastructure for emergency response be established by nations bordering the Arctic Shipping routes and that vessels using Arctic passages provide funding for emergency response infrastructure.

 Under-Qualified Officer Promotions(New Title)